myhjiang/et_mapping/README.md

 **Note:** the current version only supports fixation data collected with Tobii Pro Glasses 2 and exported by Tobii Pro Lab.

 This is a part of MSc.
-Thesis *A Solution to Analyze Mobile Eye-tracking Data for GI User Research* by Yuhao (Markie) Jiang, ITC-University of Twente, Enschede, The Netherlands, June 2020.
+Thesis *A Solution to Analyze Mobile Eye-tracking Data for User Research in GI Science* by Yuhao (Markie) Jiang, ITC-University of Twente, Enschede, The Netherlands, June 2020.

 ## Requirements